moderncampus/cms-examples/example-code-galleries/readme.md

 ## Uploading the Resource Files

-Simply upload the `active.zip` file via the Import Zip File function in OU Campus.
+Simply upload the `active.zip` file via the Import Zip File function in Omni CMS.
 All css, js, and xsl files will be uploaded into the standard locations.

 ## Troubleshooting